kalamuna/kalastatic/src/collections/carousel/slide-4.md

 ---
-title: From the Train to the Plane — BART OAK Connector Opens
+title: Sometimes I like to do stuff but not go anywhere.
-image: /images/carousel/04-clipnorth_05.png
+image: holder.js/1000x500
 order: 4
 ---